rvats20/rvats20/README.md

 <br />
 <br />
 <h2> I focus on efficiency and scalability of Cloud Containers and databases</h2>
-I work in the Domain of Cloud and Data with 8+ years of hands-on experience designing, developing and implementing Cloud and on-premise applications and management solutions using a range of technologies and programming languages.
+<p>I work in the Domain of Cloud and Data with 8+ years of hands-on experience designing, developing and implementing Cloud and on-premise applications and management solutions using a range of technologies and programming languages.</p>
+<p> I have performed ETL activities, demonstrating expertise in data warehousing principles and data pipeline management.</p>
 <br />
 <br />